sdemoya/sdemoya/README.md

 ### Hi there 👋
 Thanks for stopping by!
-I'm currently building out a [portfolio](https://sdemoya.github.io/) to demonstrate a working knowledge of data analytics and cloud infrastructure.
+I'm currently building out a [portfolio](https://sdemoya.github.io/) to demonstrate a working knowledge of data analytics and cloud infrastructure/engineering.

 If you are interested in collaborating or have constructive criticism, I'd love to hear from you.
 Send me a message on [LinkedIn](https://www.linkedin.com/in/skyedemoya/)!